 - For visitors with sensory or communication disabilities

 - MNHS statement on accessibility

 - Nine disability parking spots are available in main parking lot.
-The lot is approximately 100 feet to visitor center entrance.
+The lot is approximately 0.3 miles to the historic fort front gate.
 There are three more disability spaces within the bus turnaround approximately 200 feet from historic fort front gate.